-- ^{145.} The Minister expects Waka Kotahi will: - help deliver the Government Commitments (ATAP, LGWM and Road to Zero) by: - establishing three year investment targets for Government Commitments - proactively managing progress across programmes (responding to slower or quicker delivery) in order to reach investment targets for Government Commitments - establishing specific reporting on Road to Zero that demonstrates that it delivers on the measures in the Road to Zero strategy and action plan - establishing specific reporting on LGWM, and supporting the ATAP reporting process. - the above reporting should indicate progress towards investment targets and delivery - fulfill its role in supporting the implementation of the draft New Zealand Rail Plan.
+- ^{148.} The Minister expects Waka Kotahi will: - help deliver the Government Commitments (ATAP, LGWM and Road to Zero) by: - establishing three year investment targets for Government Commitments - proactively managing progress across programmes (responding to slower or quicker delivery) in order to reach investment targets for Government Commitments - establishing specific reporting on Road to Zero that demonstrates that it delivers on the measures in the Road to Zero strategy and action plan - establishing specific reporting on LGWM, and supporting the ATAP reporting process - the above reporting should indicate progress towards investment targets and delivery - fulfil its role in supporting the implementation of the New Zealand Rail Plan.

-Waka Kotahi will need to work with KiwiRail to support the implementation of the draft New Zealand Rail Plan and changes to the LTMA 2003 to implement the new planning and funding framework for rail
+Waka Kotahi will need to work with KiwiRail, the Ministry, Auckland Transport, Auckland Council and Greater Wellington Regional Council to develop the RNIP and implement the new planning and funding framework for rail

-- ^{146.} The Minister expects Waka Kotahi will work closely with KiwiRail, the Ministry, the Treasury, and relevant regional authorities to implement the new rail planning and funding model, including the changes to the LTMA 2003.
-Waka Kotahi will: - support KiwiRail as the owner of the national rail network to develop an RNIP that aligns with the delivery of the draft New Zealand Rail Plan and the GPS - develop the appropriate assessment approach to enable it to provide recommendations on the RNIP, including building its capability in assessing rail network activities - support principles of the recommendations of the Future of Rail review, which seeks to provide longterm certainty of funding for rail, particularly around maintenance and renewal of the network - ensure other transport interventions that interact with rail align with the New Zealand Rail Plan and the RNIP (in particular public transport funding for metropolitan rail services, and investment in road around level crossings) - be accountable for the monitoring of investment in rail from the Fund.
+- 149. The Minister expects Waka Kotahi will work collaboratively with KiwiRail, the Ministry, the Treasury, and relevant regional authorities to implement the new rail planning and funding model, which seeks to provide long-term certainty of funding for rail.
+This is a significant cross-agency programme that will require close collaboration, system and behaviour changes from all agencies.
+Waka Kotahi will: - support KiwiRail as the owner of the national rail network to develop an RNIP that aligns with the delivery of the New Zealand Rail Plan and the GPS - develop an appropriate assessment approach to enable it to provide recommendations on the RNIP, including building its capability in assessing rail network activities.
+In developing this approach, Waka Kotahi is expected to work collaboratively with other agencies to implement the Future of Rail review, learn from the experiences of transitional rail, and implement new systems and processes which support the partial integration of rail into the national land transport system - advise the Minister of Transport on whether the proposed RNIP, and the activities under it, contribute to the purpose of the LTMA 2003, are consistent with the GPS, and take into account relevant RLTPs - advise how the RNIP fits with other transport investments in the NLTP, for example investment in passenger services or interconnecting road investments, including at level crossings - monitor rail activities and how the RNIP delivers land transport outcomes as outlined in the NZ Rail Plan.
+Waka Kotahi will report on this annually to the Minister.

-Waka Kotahi will develop its ability to manage delivery across projects, packages, programmes that comprise their wider portfolio
+Waka Kotahi will develop its ability to manage delivery across projects, packages and programmes that comprise its wider portfolio